vgaldi/fw-lab/content/post/2024-11-18_visiting_student/index.md

 ---
 [Zihao Dai](/author/zihao-dai), Ph.D. student at the University of Electronic Science and Technology of China, has temporarily joined the Fields & Waves Lab for a research internship supported by the China Scholarship Council.

-He will be working on the applications of metasurfaces and metamaterials in ultra-wideband communication systems.
+He will be working on applications of metasurfaces and metamaterials in ultra-wideband communication systems.